danvalero/AzureOSSDBLabs/Azure Database for MySQL Single Server/06 Set Data-In replication for MySQL from on premise into Azure Database for MySQL/readme.md

 1. Connect to the *MySQLVM* virtual machine

-   Open Remote Desktop Application and connect to the *MySQLVM* virtual machine using using the Public IP Address of the VM and the *vmadmin* user
+   Open Remote Desktop Application and connect to the *MySQLVM* virtual machine using the Public IP Address of the VM and the *vmadmin* user

 1. Set the primary server to read-only mode